skovaka/UNCALLED/README.md

 UNCALLED currently does not support large (> ~100Mb) or highly repetitive references.
 The speed and mapping rate both progressively drop as references become larger and more repetitive.
-Bacterial genomes or small collections of bacterial genomes typically work well.
+Bacterial genomes or small collections of divergent bacterial genomes typically work well.
 Small segments of eukaryotic genomes can also be used, however the presence of any repetitvie elements will harm the performance.
+Collections of highly similar genomes wil not work well, as conserved sequences introduce repeats.
 See [masking](masking/) for repeat masking scripts and guidlines.

 ReadUntil works best with longer reads.
 Maximize your read lengths for best results.
 You may also need to perform a nuclease flush and reloading to achive the highest yield of on-target bases.